dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 * Sets the policy name to "_myAllowSpecificOrigins".
 The policy name is arbitrary.
 * Calls the <xref:Microsoft.AspNetCore.Builder.CorsMiddlewareExtensions.UseCors*> extension method, which enables cores.
 * Calls <xref:Microsoft.Extensions.DependencyInjection.CorsServiceCollectionExtensions.AddCors*> with a [lambda expression](dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
 The lambda takes a <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder> object.
-[Configuration options](#cors-policy-options), such as `WithOrigins`, are described later in this topic.
+[Configuration options](#cors-policy-options), such as `WithOrigins`, are described later in this article.
-* Policy allows cross-origin requests from `https://example.com` and `"http://www.contoso.com"`, but no other origins.

 The <xref:Microsoft.Extensions.DependencyInjection.MvcCorsMvcCoreBuilderExtensions.AddCors*> method call adds CORS services to the app's service container:

 [!code-csharp[](cors/sample/Cors/WebAPI/Startup.cs?name=snippet2)]

-See [CORS policy options](#cpo) in this document for more information.
+For more information, see [CORS policy options](#cpo) in this document .

 The <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder> method can chain methods, as shown in the following code: